 Yearly summer schools will provide students with hands-on courses taught by world leading experts in their respective fields.
 The courses will cover everything from the fundamentals of climate change through to detailed cloud physics, and from simple linear regression techniques through to the latest machine learning algorithms.

-Our first summer school will be hosted in the fabulous setting of Lady Margaret Hall in Oxford, UK.
-This summer school will provide a solid grounding in climate science, machine learning and the skills needed to successfully complete a PhD.
-It will also be a fantastic opportunity for the cohort to meet each other and the rest of the supervisory team.
-Specifically this summer school will cover: Atmospheric, aerosol and cloud physics; an introduction to atmospheric modelling; concepts in probability and statistics; unsupervised machine learning techniques such as random forests and support vector machines; supervised learning methods such as neural networks; working with big data in Python; and professional skills development.
+Our first summer school was hosted virtually by the University of Oxford.
+This summer school provided a solid grounding in climate science, machine learning and the skills needed to successfully complete a PhD.
+It was a fantastic opportunity for the cohort to meet each other and the rest of the supervisory team.
+Specifically this summer school covered: Atmospheric, aerosol and cloud physics; an introduction to atmospheric modelling; concepts in probability and statistics; unsupervised machine learning techniques such as random forests and support vector machines; supervised learning methods such as neural networks; working with big data in Python; and professional skills development.

-The final three days of the Oxford summer school will culminate in the Climate Informatics conference, the leading subject conference in this area, hosted 2020 by iMIRACLI at Oxford.
+The final three days of the Oxford summer school culminated in the Climate Informatics conference, the leading subject conference in this area, hosted in 2020 by iMIRACLI at Oxford.

 Our second summer school will be hosted in Valencia, Spain.
 This will cover more specialist methods such as: detection and attribution; inverse modelling and data assimilation; cutting-edge machine learning topics such as causal inference and multi-modal and multi-task learning; research highlight talks focussed on earth observation data and machine learning advances relevant for iMIRACLI.